RichardForshaw/resume/mkd-blog/docs/blog/articles/2022-12-AI-and-the-future-revolution.markdown

 AI began mainstream life most recognisably as Siri and Google Assistant, although it was already powering things like recommendation engines and language translation.
 Recommendation engines were a mixed bag however as some were large data models driven by graph-algorithms designed to pick out trends and not really AI, although it looked like AI on the surface.

 Siri and Google Assistant showed that AI could be used to understand the intent of a question and then construct a suitable response.
 These assistants had a good 'wow' factor but anecdotal evidence around the web suggested that Siri was only really good at unlocking your iPad, setting a timer and telling a few bad jokes.
-I vitally important component of these was the language comprehension, which also powers many language translators around the web.
+A vitally important component of these was the language comprehension, which also powers many language translators around the web.
 These have provided a benefit to millions, and I use a Vietnamese-English translator quite regularly.

 Since then, 'New' AI was bubbling away in labs and has targetted the creative world.
 OpenAI is probably at the forefront: [Dall-E](https://en.wikipedia.org/wiki/DALL-E) (a play on Dali and Wall-e) was released in 2021 and the world probably didn't know what to make of it - it was mostly used to generate quirky mash-ups and fantastical images.
 ChatGPT is the generalisation of AI encapsulated in an 'ultimate chatbot'.
-I have seen examples for ChatGPT to explain the origins of the solar system, to write poems, to write code and to write an email to [contest a parking ticket](https://notesbylex.com/disputing-a-parking-fine-with-chatgpt.html).
+I have seen examples of using ChatGPT to explain the origins of the solar system, to write poems, to write code and even to write an email to [contest a parking ticket](https://notesbylex.com/disputing-a-parking-fine-with-chatgpt.html).

 The other area that AI has been popularised is self-driving cars.
 I remember betting with my friends that I think at least one of my children (currently 7 and 11) probably won't need a driving license to get around, and will instead be driven by some kind of automated service.
 I think for my 7-year-old this is still a pretty good bet.